Appziaa-Softlabs-RP/url-shortner/README.md

 ### Quick Start

-You can create a new Ariadocs project using the command:
+You can create a new RWPS project using the command:

 ```plaintext
 npx create-aria-doc <project-directory>